 As I write this, more than 52 years later, I reflect that the journey has been long and very painful at times.
 The blessings that have come from those painful times are profound and everlasting.
 What excites me is that my faith today is much deeper than it was on that day more than five decades ago.
 I am now ready to leave this world with joy and excitement and no fear.
 Each day is a bounty and it is awesome to have witnessed the latest manifestation of God’s One Faith growing out of all recognition bringing hope and assurance for the long-term future of the human race.

 Integration into the Belfast Baha’i community was rapid.
 Lisbeth made sure I read and developed spiritually.
 I met and got to know other spiritual giants of that time such as Charles Macdonald, Jane Villiers-Stuart, Richard (Dick) Backwell, Behnam Khosravi and many others.
 These were the founding fathers/mothers of the Northern Ireland community.
 Adib Taherzadeh, living in Dublin since 1950, entered my life at that time and was to play a major role in my spiritual life, as friend, mentor and teacher.
 Even closer ties were to emerge when I was one of the first to introduce the Faith to Lesley Gibson in Belfast.
-She initially seemed lukewarm, but saw a picture of ‘Abdu’l-Baha in a window in Bristol.
-Finally she declared her belief at a Youth School in Berlin.
+She initially seemed lukewarm but later was attracted to the Faith by seeing a small sign in a window of a house on New Walk in Leicester, which said Bahá’í.
+She later declared her belief at an International Youth School in Berlin in 1965.
 While still at school she and I, with others, set up E.B.Y.P.A.G which, for all we know is still running today!
 That stood for the East Belfast Young Peoples’ Aid Group.
 We helped people with ‘things’, mainly old people with gardens and shopping and so on.
 I suppose today we would call it social welfare.
 Many years later Lesley pioneered to Limerick with Gillian Phillips from Wales.
 Those two became the centre of a sudden mass entry of some 120 new Baha’is.
 Also during that period Lesley met and later married Adib Taherzadeh.

 All the Persian lads – Behnam, Rustam, Qudrat & Hushang – who arrived in Northern Ireland in the mid and late 1950’s had eventually married local lasses.
 Each, in their own time, declared their faith and that group became the very backbone of the NI Community.
 A number of nurses in the Royal Victoria Hospital, where Beman, Rustam and myself trained, became Baha’is, amongst them Christine Leatham.
 She subsequently declared her faith to Thelma Batchelor while on a boat together in 1965.